whitneyburton/portfolios/students/1511/nick-weiland/20160311-nick-weiland-m2.markdown

 >"Honestly, I really don’t think there is anything I can really say as feedback for you since it always seems like you’re on point with what the challenges are.
 Other than that I really appreciate both of the times we ended up pairing up with both Rush Hour and the Mini Rails project that has been very valuable for me.
 Just analyzing how to react to certain solutions that seem so complex and finding the answers to it is very facisnating.
 I also appreciate how you would make all those shortcuts in order to make the workflow faster when it comes to implementing projects."-**Alex**

 >"Nick took charge to complete posse challenges and would regularly be available for pairing.
 Being new to the style of the challenges, Nick was able to help me break down the problems into manageable solutions and together, we were able to work through portions of the challenges.
 I think that Nick is great at explaining concepts that seem complex as well."-**Ilana**

+>"This is the second time I have paired with Nick on a project.
+Nick’s passion for programming is only outdone by his SKILL in programming.
+I have never worked with someone who grasps concepts as quickly as Nick.
+His fearless diving head in to problems is inspiring.
+He will see a problem or something he wants to implement and instead of saying “wow that looks hard,” his immediate response is to figure it out.
+No matter how hard.
+I look forward to more projects with Nick and hope to have the opportunity to continue to work with him even after finishing Turing."-**Adam**

+>"I had the chance to pair with Nick on Little Owl.
+His vision from the beginning of the the project forward was truly inspiring.
+When we sat down the first day Adam and I both were extremely impressed that he aspired to make a website for little owl coffee across the street.
+His attention to detail in both design and code is brilliant as well as his ability to instill confidence in his teammates.
+There were multiple points during the project where Nick would seek out new, interesting challenges with contagious enthusiasm.
+I hope that some of that enthusiastic fearlessness has rubbed off on me.
+I really hope to work with him again!"-**David**

+>"I’ve had the chance to get to know Nick well this module.
+We went to DC together for the Teach for America summit and we pair pretty consistently for Goldberg Posse challenges.
+Nick has a passion for coding that is admirable.
+He codes everyday and has an amazing ability to think about projects in a big way and their impact to users.
+I’ve grown a good deal as a developer because of our pairings and his help for both these modules"-**Marina**

 ### Playing a Part